 - fast food

-This list isn’t exhaustive, and the amount of histamine from dietary sources can vary.
+This list isn’t exhaustive.
+The amount of histamine from dietary sources can vary.

-Some foods, beverages, additives, and drugs are also theorized to either aid in the release of histamine or inhibit the enzymes needed to break it down.
+Some foods, beverages, substances, and medications are also theorized to either help in the release of histamine or inhibit the enzymes needed to break it down.
 A few examples of these include:

 - citrus fruits